Urban Plan

 Becoming an UrbanPlan Volunteer

 Once trained, you will be eligible to participate as an UrbanPlan volunteer in the classroom or workshop.
-Trained volunteers can elect to participate in a Facilitation, which typically runs an hour or more per class, or a “City Council” day, which could run 90 minutes to up to 3 hours depending on the size of the group and how many teams are presenting.
+Trained volunteers can elect to participate in a Facilitation, which typically runs an hour or more per class, or a “City Council” day, which could run 90 minutes to up to 2.5 hours depending on the size of the group and how many teams are presenting.

 As a volunteer with UrbanPlan, in addition to opportunities for you to participate in BC, we may extend opportunities to assist virtually among District Councils across the Americas region.
+We do ask our local volunteers to commit to a minimum of 1 in-class session per academic year, along with additional opportunities to participate virtually (with UNBC).